jackkenney10/JKLS-flight-computer/README.md

 ---

+## Lessons Learned

+This project was as much about learning embedded systems and rocketry design as it was about building a working flight computer.

+- **Memory constraints matter.** The target microcontroller had only 2 KB of SRAM, which shaped a lot of implementation choices.
+Many `Serial.println()` debug statements are commented out because even small strings can consume precious RAM on AVR-based Arduino boards.
+- **Simple algorithms can be effective.** The apogee detector was designed from first principles using a small rolling window of altitude measurements rather than a complicated model.
+The logic was also checked with pen-and-paper simulations using the free-fall equation from differential equations coursework.
+- **Bench testing matters.** The ejection output was tested with a Christmas light in place of an ejection charge, confirming that the output activated when the simulated altitude profile reached apogee.
+- **Safety systems should be researched, not improvised.** A future version should use established recovery-avionics practices, including a real hardware safing mechanism, continuity checks, and clear arming procedures.
+This project was a valuable learning exercise, but it also showed why critical flight and deployment systems deserve more than a purely DIY approach.

 ## Safety / Project Status

-This was an experimental learning project, built as a "figure it out myself" flight computer rather than a certified or flight-proven avionics system.
+This was an experimental learning project, built mostly from first principles as a way to understand flight computer design rather than as a certified or flight-proven avionics system.
 It should be treated as prototype code and hardware.

 Important limitations: